Kilikiti

 Kilikiti, also known as Samoan cricket or kirikiti, is one of several forms of the game of cricket.
 Originating in Samoa (English missionaries introduced their game of cricket in the early 19th century), it spread throughout Polynesia and can now be found around the world in areas with strong Polynesian populations.
-The game is the national sport of Samoa, and is played in many other Pacific countries, including amongst the Pacific Islander diaspora in Australia and New Zealand.
+The game is the national sport of Samoa and is played in many other Pacific countries, including amongst the Pacific Islander diaspora in Australia and New Zealand.

 Etymology

 The term kilikiti is borrowed from Samoan, Tongan and Tuvaluan.
 Kilikiti is the Samoan and Tongan term for the sport of cricket and derived from English.
 The term in Samoan is sometimes spelt kirikiti, which is also the Māori name for the sport.

 Form of the game

 Equipment

 The ball is made of a very hard rubber wrapped in pandanus.
 Players are not protected by any padding or masks, and will often wear only a lava-lava.
-The sennit-wrapped wooden bat is modeled on the three-sided Samoan war club called the "lapalapa," which are based on the stalk of coconut fronds.
-Bats are shaped to individual players' likings and can be over a meter long; because the striking surface of the bat is angled (just as the "lapalapa" club and the coconut frond stalk), the path of a hit ball is extremely hard to predict.
+The sennit-wrapped wooden bat is modeled on the three-sided Samoan war club called the "lapalapa," which is based on the stalk of coconut fronds.
+Bats are shaped to individual players' liking and can be over a meter long.
+This is because the striking surface of the bat is angled (just as the "lapalapa" club and the coconut frond stalk), and the path of a hit ball is extremely hard to predict.